ole1986/centronic-py/README.md

 Version 0.2 - Author: ole1986
 ```

+### INSTALL

+Run the `install.sh` script to install all necessary dependencies.
+The installer will also configure sudo to allow FHEM the execution of `centronic-stick.py` as current user.

+For those who are familar with the installation, the follow steps are required

+* Install python3 pip
+* Install python3 module `pyserial` using python3 pip
+* Add `fhem` user into sudoers file to allow executing `centronic-stick.py` from the FHEM website

 ### PAIRING

 Before the USB stick can be used, a pairing must be achieved.